gmai2006/fhir/README.md

 # fhir
-An implementation of the Fast Healthcare Interoperability Resources - 100% auto generated
+An implementation of the Fast Healthcare Interoperability Resources (FHIR) version 3.0.1 This implentation is 100% auto generated

 Please see here for more information about the FHIR https://www.hl7.org/fhir/overview.html